fsouza/go-dockerclient/README.md

 page](https://github.com/fsouza/go-dockerclient/releases) for the latest release fully compatible with dep.

-With other vendoring tools, users might need to specify go-dockerclient's dependencies manually.
+With other vendoring tools, users need to specify go-dockerclient's dependencies manually.

 ## Using with Docker 1.9 and Go 1.4